lunohodov/eventical/README.md

 #### You're always in control

 You decide who to share with - individual characters, everyone in a corporation or alliance, or the whole Universe.

-Or course, no one but yourself is also an option.
+Sharing can be stopped at anytime.

 ---